pgroonga/pgroonga.github.io/community/index.md

 ## How to ask about PGroonga related things

 You can ask about PGroonga related things on mailing list, GitHub issues and chat room.
-You can communicate with both the developers and other users on mailing list chat room.
-You can communicate with only developers on GitHub issues and.
+You can communicate with both the developers and other users on mailing list and chat room.
+You can communicate with only developers on GitHub issues.

 If you have a question about how to use PGroonga, mailing list or chat room is better.
 Because other users may have knowledge and provide it to you.
 Otherwise, the developers will help you.